Frequently asked questions

 Can I update/change datasets that I deposited earlier?
 How to do that?

+Yes.
 You are allowed to modify your published dataset.
-Go to your My data page, locate your record and click on the pencil icon to the far right.
+Go to your My Datasets page, locate your record in the list of published datasets, and click on the "+" icon to the far right.
+You will be taken to the Edit dataset page where you can edit metadata and/or files.
+Click Submit for review to publish the dataset.

-The original DOI of the published dataset will always take you to the latest version of the item.
-Versions are listed and accessible in the drop down menu under the item title, each is timestamped.
+The base DOI of the published dataset (without version number) will always take you to the latest version of the item.
+Versions are listed and accessible in the drop-down menu under the dataset title.

 Learn more on our After Uploading webpage.